Endemic to Clear LakeCA Threatened SpeciesFederal ESA Proposed

 Drought & Habitat Loss

-Persistent drought has reduced flows in spawning tributaries, leaving Hitch stranded or preventing upstream migration entirely.
-Riparian vegetation loss and channel degradation further reduce viable spawning habitat each year.
+Persistent drought has reduced tributary flows, leaving hitch stranded or preventing migration entirely.
+Riparian vegetation loss, channel degradation, and agricultural diversions further reduce viable spawning habitat year over year.

 Water Quality & Warming

-Rising water temperatures, elevated nutrient loads from agricultural runoff, and legacy contamination from historic mercury mining around the lake combine to stress fish populations and accelerate algal bloom frequency and intensity.
+Rising temperatures, elevated nutrient loads from agricultural runoff, and legacy contamination from historic mercury mining combine to stress fish populations and accelerate harmful algal bloom frequency and severity throughout the year.

 Watershed Development

-Land use changes within the Clear Lake watershed increase runoff, sedimentation, and nutrient input to the lake.
-Road crossings and diversions in tributary streams act as barriers to Hitch spawning migration.
+Land use changes increase runoff, sedimentation, and nutrient input.
+Road crossings and diversions in tributary streams act as physical barriers to hitch spawning migration.

 What We're Doing